Arcane Mage DPS Guide for Maximum Damage

 Horde Races, in order of DPS gain:

-- Beast Slaying is a nice little bonus for leveling and useful in PvE content when the opposition is classed as “beast.”
+- Beast Slaying is a nice little bonus for leveling as it adds 25% XP

 - Voodoo shuffle is a help in PvP, but very situational otherwise.